Los Angeles pass and card

 At that point it will be very easy to figure out which pass best fits your trip to Los Angeles, to identify the greatest savings and travel comfort possible.

-- Medium to long vacation (5-10 days), maybe first vacation and want to see lots of things about LA? -> Los Angeles All-Inclusive Pass / Plus
+- Medium to long vacation (5-10 days), maybe first vacation and want to see lots of things about LA? -> All-Inclusive Pass / Plus

-- Shorter vacation (2-7 days), with fewer things to want to see (max 7 attractions), or targeted attractions, or no ideas/ itinerary? -> Los Angeles Explorer Pass
+- A shorter trip (2–7 days), with just a few things you want to see (max 5 attractions), or specific attractions in mind, or no ideas/itinerary? -> Essentials Pass

-- "hit-and-run" vacation (1-3 days) and desire to have just an essay of Los Angeles, through 4 attractions -> CityPASS Los Angeles
+- short trip (1-3 days) and desire to get just a taste of the city through 4 attractions -> CityPASS

 This is a concise but factual reading on choosing the best pass to Los Angeles, according to your type of vacation.